A brief history of our genesis

-Lifeline Logistics was born out of a conversation surrounding how autonomous vehicles offer a unique alternative to supply chain disruption from an ecological, efficiency, and transparency perspective.
+Lifeline Logistics was born out of a conversation had in April 2020, surrounding how autonomous vehicles offer a unique alternative to traditional, manual supply chain systems.
+By way of creative innovation, the co-founders brainstormed to develop a multitude of solutions to enhance the ecological footprint, operational efficiency, financial viability, and data transparency facets of traditional health care supply chains.

-Today, we offer consulting services, bridging the gap between hospitals and innovative logistics technologies, focused around autonomy and traceability.
+Today, we offer consulting services, bridging the gap between hospitals/health systems and innovative logistics technologies, focused on autonomy and traceability.
 As far as the future, we’re planning so much more…

 Sam Denvir